chuv13/vinnymarquez/_posts/2013-06-20-mybook-live-duo-4tb.md

   One of the problems I face when it comes to file storage is the file system.
 I am a .net developer so I use a PC at work but my personal machine is a Mac.
 My head has been aching with file storage: Macs can&#8217;t write (read-only) to NTFS formatted drives and PCs can&#8217;t read Journaled disks.
 I&#8217;ve tried using macreader and ntfs-3g with mixed results (think corrupted files).
 Last year I planned to build my own NAS using a Raspberry Pi but couldn&#8217;t finish the project.
 </div>

 I recently acquired a 4TB My Book Live Duo from an<a href="http://raniel.net" target="_blank"> undisclosed friend</a>, who sold it to me at a great price.
-Its kind of your (it is marketed as your) personal cloud.� Its a NAS connected through the network.
+Its kind of your (it is marketed as your) personal cloud.
+Its a NAS connected through the network.
 So it won&#8217;t matter if I access it from a Mac or a PC.
 Its plug and play and all of it contained in a small black box around half the size of a woman&#8217;s shoe box.

 &nbsp;